 Air New Zealand is also hoping for more lesbian and gay travelers.
 The airline’s promoting a one-time “Pink Flight” – which is scheduled to depart from San Francisco on February 26, and fly to the Gay and Lesbian Mardi Gras in Sydney, Australia.
 The 14-hour flight will include a going away party, goodie bags and entertainment.

 Research indicates lesbians and gay men take longer trips and we spend more money on vacation than straight people.
-Harris Interactive says that – in 2006 – lesbian and gay travelers took about 53.2 million leisure trips while spending an estimated $40 billion while on vacation.
+Harris Interactive says that – in 2006 – lesbian and gay travelers took about 53.2 million leisure trips while spending an estimated $40 billion while on vacation at different locations including Cayman Islands resorts.

 New York City is the favorite travel destination for U.S. gay men, followed by Las Vegas, San Francisco and Los Angeles.
 NYC ranks third among lesbians, who ranked Las Vegas as the favorite U.S. travel spot, followed by San Francisco, New York and Provincetown.